cfrg/draft-irtf-cfrg-cryptography-specification/draft-sullivan-cryptography-specification.md

 #### Use of Standard Mathematical Symbols

 Specification authors should use standard mathematical symbols to represent mathematical operations whenever possible.
 This approach promotes clarity and reduces the risk of misinterpretation.
 It is important to remember that some symbols may have different meanings in different contexts or disciplines.
 In such cases, specification authors should clarify the intended meaning of a symbol within the context of the specification.
-For example, when describing group operations using multiplicative notation, the multiplication symbol × should be used instead of the asterisk symbol.
+For example, when describing group operations using multiplicative notation, the multiplication symbol * should be used instead of the x symbol.

 #### Explicitly Defining Custom Operations